jacopoc/mcp-prototypes/README.md

 - exposes specific tools,
 - receives requests from an MCP client (usually hosted in a generative AI application such as Claude Desktop),
 - forwards those requests to a remote backend via RESTful API endpoints,
-- is implemented using the Anthropic SDK for TypeScript.
+- implements authorization according to the MCP specifications (OAuth Authorization Code Flow with support for Metadata discovery, Dynamic Client Registration etc...).

-The server enables generative AI applications to interact with remote systems that expose REST API endpoints, such as **Apache OFBiz** and **Moqui**.
+The server enables generative AI applications to interact with backend systems that expose REST API endpoints, such as **Apache OFBiz** and **Moqui**.

 The server is implemented in two versions, one that runs as a local MCP server (stdio transport) and one that runs as a remote MCP server (Streamable HTTP transport).